France women's national football team: Early history

-Throughout the late 1960s in France, particularly in Reims, local players worked hard to promote awareness and the acceptance of women's football.
-A year before getting officially sanctioned, France took part in a makeshift European Cup against England, Denmark, and Italy.
-The tournament was won by the Italians.
+Ban

+In 1941, the Vichy regime officially banned women’s football, declaring the sport “unsuitable” and “harmful” for women.
+This decision was supported by the medical discourse of the time, which claimed that playing football was contrary to “female nature.”
+For nearly three decades, French players were denied an official national team and the sport survived only thanks to a few local initiatives and the dedication of passionate pioneers.

+It was not until the late 1960s that women’s football re-emerged and was once again recognized by the French Football Federation.
+At that time, French players, notably those from Reims, actively mobilized to have women’s football acknowledged.
+A year before the official green light from the federation, Les Bleues took part in an unofficial European Cup, organized outside FIFA, with three other nations: England (a 2–0 loss in front of 15,000 spectators), Denmark, and Italy (a 1–0 loss on November 1, 1969, in front of 5,000 spectators).
+Italy was crowned champion.

 The Federal Council of the French Football Federation officially reinstated women's football in 1970 and France played its first official international match on 17 April 1971 against the Netherlands in Hazebrouck with Jocelyne Ratignier and Marie-Claire Caron-Harant scoring.
 That same year, France took part in the unofficial 1971 Women's World Cup, held in Mexico.
 The ladies continued the pirate games, which just made it into the margins of FIFA's records, until FIFA began overseeing the competition in 1991.
 Since 1982, UEFA has governed the European games.